cybertec-postgresql/ora_migrator/README.md

     the views in the Oracle stage.
 Names and data types will be translated wherever possible.

+  - Create the view `oracle_migration_cost_estimate` in the PostgreSQL stage that can be used to estimate the total migration costs.

   You need permissions to create schemas in the PostgreSQL database to use this function.